© Crown copyright 2020

 1.20 About co-storage

-Co-storage is the storage of Union and non-Union goods together, to enable you to make full use of the available space in your customs warehouse.
+Co-storage is the storage of UK, EU and non-EU goods together, to enable you to make full use of the available space in your customs warehouse.
 Co-storage can also apply to goods that are under inward processing arrangements stored in a customs warehouse.
 It must be possible to identify the status of your goods at all times.
 Co-storage must not be allowed to affect the operation of the customs warehouse procedure.

 1.20.1 How you apply for co-storage